 For years I’ve been trying to wrap my head around the difference between a blog and a newsletter.
 I keep seeing smart people saying that I need to have a newsletter, that a blog alone isn’t enough.
 A few years ago when I was planning for Think Like a Rock Star to come out, I started seriously investigating this whole newsletter thing.
-I started subscribing to a lot of newsletters from a lot of people that were supposed to be smarter than I was.
+I started subscribing to ones from a lot of people that were supposed to be smarter than I was.

 What I noticed (and this really confused me) is that 99% of these supposedly smart people were using their newsletters just to resend their latest blog post.
 Seriously, I subscribed to one newsletter from a guy that has hundred of thousands of ‘followers’ on Twitter, and each newsletter email I got from him was little more than ‘Hey check out this post I wrote on…I think you’ll like it!
 (Link Here).’